 Using data is great if it is done with the right expectations and within the right framework.

-“When you start to realize that you can increase the potential for success/favorable outcomes by doing a little leg work up front, there’s value in that.
-It’s not that you get to see the future or anything like that, but you’re mitigating risk by having more information to make a better decision” says Taylor Ryan.
+“When you start to realize that you can increase the potential for success by doing a little leg work up front, there’s value in that.
+It’s not that you get to see the future or anything like that.
+But you’re mitigating risk by having more information to make a better decision” says Taylor Ryan.

 It also helps you to cut through the bullshit, by being able to back up your hunches with numbers.
 The original idea, however, has to start from your hunch.

 Undoubtedly, there is much to be said for bringing back gut-feeling in marketing.
-It helps you set strategies, pick innovative content, make quicker decisions, interpret data better and it will add the human factor which sets you apart from other marketers.
+It helps you set strategies, pick innovative content, make quicker decisions and it will add the human factor which sets you apart from other marketers.
 Plus gut-feeling itself is data-driven, so the two are not mutually exclusive.
 “Marketing will always be part science and part art” states Taylor Ryan.

-So, next time your data is telling you no, but your gut is telling you yes, at least take a second look at that data and remember to add a human touch.
+So, next time your data is telling you no, but your gut is telling you yes, at least take a second look and remember to add a human touch.
 You are about to market your product or service to other human beings after all.

-Re-introduce yourself to that old school marketing and learn to balance data and gut feeling at our Growth Hacking Masterclass at Talent Garden Innovation School.
+Re-introduce yourself marketing and learn to balance data-driven marketing with gut feeling at our Growth Hacking Masterclass at Talent Garden Innovation School.